January 2025 Update: Reports Are Due

 On July 27, 2024, Canada published a PFAS reporting requirement under the Canadian Environmental Protection Act (CEPA).
-It requires in-scope businesses to submit a PFAS report detailing substance-level data aggregated across their products, as well as product information (such as product names, PFAS concentrations, and intended use).
+In-scope businesses must submit a report detailing substance-level data aggregated across their products for a specific list of 312 PFAS.
+Information to be submitted depends on the product and chemical, but it may include data such as product names, PFAS concentrations, and intended use.

 Complex Scoping Requirements

 Any business that imports or manufactures PFAS is in scope.
-However, unlike TSCA, the number of in-scope reportable substances is much smaller — approximately 300 chemicals.
+In some cases, businesses who simply use a PFAS in Canada may be in scope.
+However, unlike TSCA, the number of in-scope reportable substances is much smaller — 312 chemicals

-In addition, reportable PFAS are separated into three lists, and the reporting thresholds are not the same across each one.
-Certain product categories (like juvenile products and cookware) have lower reporting thresholds than others.
+In addition, reportable PFAS are separated into three lists, with different requirements based on which list each PFAS is on.
+And the reporting thresholds also vary, with certain product categories (like juvenile products and cookware) having lower reporting thresholds than others.

 In-scope manufacturers and importers will need to first identify whether they’re using any of the substances in the three lists.
 Then calculate the total quantity per PFAS manufactured or imported for each across all their products.
 From there, they can apply the next level of scoping parameters and determine what actually goes into the report.